March Online Prayer Gathering

 For professionals (social workers, healthcare providers, counselors, etc.), please sign up for our H.O.P.E. for Service Providers.

-Join our virtual H.O.P.E. training to equip yourself to address and prevent human trafficking.
+Join our virtual H.O.P.E. training on Thursday, Jan.
+22, from 12:00 to 1:30 p.m. to equip yourself to address and prevent human trafficking.
 Enhance your ability to recognize trafficking, support survivors, and drive systemic change.
 Gain insights on: sex trafficking dynamics, trauma-informed care, risk assessment, engagement strategies, and collaboration.

 Open to: Social workers, healthcare professionals, counselors, case managers, shelter staff, legal advocates, and others working with vulnerable populations.